Tuition and Fees Policy and Procedure

 6. Iraq/Afghanistan Service Grant

-Students may obtain a sample copy of the Return of Title IV Funds worksheet with sample calculations from Financial Aid located within the Financial Services Center on the third floor of Jefferson Hall.
+Students may get a sample copy of the Return of Title IV Funds worksheet with calculations from Financial Aid in the Financial Services Center on the third floor of Jefferson Hall.

 1. Students Receiving Military Tuition Assistance

-Students receiving Military Tuition Assistance (TA) who withdraw or who cease to attend a credit class, may no longer be eligible for the full amount of TA funds originally awarded.
+Students receiving Military Tuition Assistance (TA) who withdraw from a credit class, may not be eligible for the full amount of TA funds originally awarded.

 2. FEMA Term Course Fees